-For professionals ascertaining their worth in the marketplace from a compensation standpoint, we offer a recorded presentation by Dr. Joyce Russell, the William and Helen O’Toole Dean of the Villanova School of Business.
+For professionals ascertaining their worth in the marketplace from a compensation standpoint, we offer a recorded presentation by Dr. Joyce Russell, Dean Emeritus of the Villanova School of Business.

 Initial Log-In: When you log in for the first time, you will be prompted to create your profile and upload a resume into the system.
 Basic student profile information - including major(s), minor(s) and GPA - will automatically sync from your Villanova account.

 - You can select My Profile at any time to add or edit profile information or documents.